Nitrokey/nitrokey-documentation/nitrokey3/linux/firmware-update-qubes.rst

 .. important::
-   Never disconnect the Nitrokey 3 or abort the process while updating, this will likely render your device useless!
+   Never disconnect the Nitrokey 3 or abort the process while updating, because it will likely render your device unusable!

 1. Run ``nitropy nk3 update`` in sys-usb.
-2. Once instructed by ``nitropy`` touch the device to activate bootloader.
+2. Once instructed by ``nitropy`` touch the device to activate the bootloader.
 3. Please wait until the process finished.
 (This may vary depending on your operating system)
 4. *Optional*: run ``nitropy nk3 test`` to check if device is working properly after flashing.
 5. Restart sys-usb and disable the network in Qubes Settings again